 This was a really simple change I made that not only lowers my calories but also decreases the sugar in my diet to prevent diabetes.

-I was out having a coffee with her and that was exactly what she ordered.
+I was out having a coffee with her a few weeks back and that was exactly what she ordered.

 During the catch up she explained that she felt like she has hit a bit of a plateau with the weight loss and couldn’t understand why and was feeling a little unmotivated.